padolsey/operative/readme.md

 The `add()` function will run within a worker.
 The value it returns is handled by operative and forwarded, asynchronously to your callback function in the parent page.

 Notice that the exposed `add` method requires its last argument to be a callback.
 The last argument passed to an operative method must always be a callback.
-All preceeding arguments are passed into the worker itself.
+All preceding arguments are passed into the worker itself.

 **NOTE:** It's important to note that the Operative code is not executed in-place. *It's executed within a Worker.
 You won't be able to access variables surrounding the definition of your operative: